isamu/zenn-docs/articles/graphai-mcp-agent-en.md

 Each service is defined as a pair of `command` and `args`.
 This pattern can be extended to other applications as well.

+The `mcpConfig` uses unique service names (in this example, `filesystem` and `filesystem2`) as `keys`, and specifies configuration values as `values`.
+The following example demonstrates this using the [server-filesystem](https://www.npmjs.com/package/@modelcontextprotocol/server-filesystem) MCP server, which operates on the local file system.

+The `filesystem` configuration shows how to run the npm package directly via `npx`, while `filesystem2` specifies the executable file after installing the npm package.
+Both methods function the same way, and typically, you only need to specify one of them.
+However, both are shown here as examples of different configuration approaches.

 ```TypeScript
 export const mcpConfig = {
   filesystem: {